elementor/elementor-developers-docs/src/addons/index.md

 # Building Addons

 Elementor Addon is a basically a WordPress plugin that adds functionality to Elementor.
 Before you go about creating an Elementor addon you need to have a background in creating WordPress plugins.
+Next, you need to learn the basics on how Elementor addons are built.

 ## WordPress Plugin